 Where to Catch Cobia and the Seasons

 Distributed throughout the world in warm waters ranging between 68 and 86 degrees Fahrenheit, the cobia is a migratory species found in varying numbers depending on the season.

-They normally travel in small schools and can be found around pilings, channel markers, artificial reefs, buoys and wrecks.
-Cobia spawn in the summer and early fall offshore in the Atlantic and in the waters of the northern Gulf of Mexico.
+They normally travel in small schools and can be found around pilings, channel markers, artificial reefs, buoys, and wrecks.
+Cobia spawns in the summer and early fall offshore in the Atlantic and in the waters of the northern Gulf of Mexico.
 During the summer months, surf fishing for cobia along the beaches can be worthwhile.

 In the winter months, from December to March, they prefer the tropical waters that run from the Caribbean up to the southern Florida Atlantic coast.
 In early spring they begin their journey northward into Florida’s Gulf coast and into the Panhandle and reaching as far north as Massachusetts along the Atlantic Coast.

 How to Fish for Cobia

 When it comes to cobia fishing the gear and techniques options are many.
 For cobia fishing from the pier, or along the beaches, spinning gear is preferred due to their ease of use, in particular when using lures.
 But whether you decide to go with spinning, baitcasting or trolling tackle, the equipment had better be stout.
 Quality medium-heavy to heavy saltwater rods and reels with 30-pound-plus test line and a 60-pound fluorocarbon leader are in order.